 Michael E. Roberts

-President & CEO
+President and CEO

-He has taught a graduate business course on venture capital at the MBA program of the Bloch School of Business at the University of Missouri Kansas City, and an undergraduate business course on entrepreneurship at Haskell Indian Nations University.
+He has taught a graduate business course on venture capital for the MBA program of the Bloch School of Business at the University of Missouri Kansas City, and an undergraduate business course on entrepreneurship at Haskell Indian Nations University.

-Mike holds an MBA degree from the University of Washington with an emphasis in finance and operations management, and a bachelor’s degree in architecture through the environmental design school at the University of Colorado.
-In April 2106, Mike received the Asset Builder Champion (ABC) Award, an initiative managed by the Center for Global Policy Solutions and the Insight Center for Community Economic Development.
+In 2018, Mike was appointed as one of 14 trustees of the new $266 million Native American Agriculture Fund that was created as an outgrowth of the Keepseagle v.
+Vilsack case.
+In April 2016, he received the Asset Builder Champion (ABC) Award, an initiative managed by the Center for Global Policy Solutions and the Insight Center for Community Economic Development.
 Mike was recognized along with fellow awardees Congressman Charles Rangel, Congresswoman Maxine Waters, and former Ford Foundation Vice President Melvin Oliver.

-Note: The compensation for the president of First Nations Development Institute is determined through a formal annual performance review process undertaken by the organization’s Board of Directors.
-If the president has been deemed successful in his/her performance, he/she is eligible for a 1% to 5% raise as determined by the Board based upon his/her performance for the prior year.
-To ensure the compensation provided to the president is fair and reasonable, the Board reviews, on an annual basis, the compensation levels for top executive positions at other similar nonprofit organizations.
+Note: The compensation for the president of First Nations Development Institute is determined through a formal annual performance review process undertaken by the organization’s board of directors.
+If the president has been deemed successful in his/her performance, he/she is eligible for a 1% to 5% raise as determined by the board based upon his/her performance for the prior year.
+To ensure the compensation provided to the president is fair and reasonable, the board reviews, on an annual basis, the compensation levels for top executive positions at other similar nonprofit organizations.
 This information is compiled from Form 990s of like organizations.

-Read our newsletter story about Mr. Roberts here.
+Read our newsletter story about Mike here.